-To scan startup disk on macOS Monterey or earlier using the latest version of the software, you need to allow Stellar Data Recovery Extension from the software's interface.
+To scan startup disk on macOS Ventura or earlier using the latest version of the software, you need to allow Stellar Data Recovery Extension from the software's interface.
 This extension is available in the Free, Standard, Professional, Premium, and Technician editions.

 Now, you can perform Mac data recovery on your startup disk by using Stellar Data Recovery for Mac.